 - Limited capital funding: The City of New York and Metropolitan Transportation Authority (MTA) have very limited resources.
 Subway extensions beyond those already planned are not financially feasible.

 Faced with these challenges, how can the City and the MTA meet the growing mobility needs of New Yorkers?
 Part of the answer is to improve the city's bus system by implementing bus rapid transit (BRT).
 BRT is a cost effective approach to transit service that cities around the world have used to make riding the bus more like riding the subway.
 BRT does this in two key ways:

 BY IMPROVING SPEED AND RELIABILITY:

-- Frequent service: on high readership BRT corridors buses arrive every five to ten minutes or more frequently.
+- Frequent service: on high-ridership BRT corridors buses arrive every five to ten minutes or

 - Station spacing: BRT stops are spaced about every half a mile, reducing travel time.